-Contracting in simple terms is sub letting a part of your work to another company which has an expertise in that field and paying them for the work done.
+Contracting in simple terms is subletting a part of your work to another company that has expertise in that field and paying them for the work done.
 Contracting is primarily done for two reasons.
 First and foremost for saving costs and secondly because sometimes a talent or service is not available in-house so companies go for another firm.
-Like call center services or helpdesk management services.
+Like, call center services or helpdesk management services.

 Pros and Cons of Contracting:

 The advantage lies in the fact that it helps companies cut costs and stay ahead in the competition.

 Contracting helps the US, UK companies, and multinationals to get high-quality products and services at a much cheaper rate with better customer services because these countries have higher wage rates.

 Contracting of back-office processes or even inbound and outbound calls to India greatly reduces the cost because employing an Indian is a whole lot cheaper than employing anyone in U.K or U.S for the same kind of work and timings.

 In the west, technical talent costs you a lot but in India, professional talent comes cheap.
 With the jostle for jobs amidst this high population ratio; firms can get the best that money can get!

 With India’s wide pool of highly-skilled professionals, educated unemployed young workforce, and low costs of infrastructure, outsourcing the job saves 8 times the money that would have been spent on that process in the US.